 Be nice.
 Or else.

-Portland OR Experience Designer Joined about 3 years ago
+Portland OR Experience Designer Joined over 3 years ago

 What sort of tests do you employ?
 A solid portfolio (one that includes process) paired with some targeted questions should hopefully be enough to shine a light on someone's design process and thinking.

 I've seen shady companies employ tests as a way to get free work, and it rarely speaks to a solid design process.
 Many designers I know, including myself, have turned down these kind of tests during the interview process.
 However, I certainly sympathize with the bait-and-switch situation described in this article.

 It's troubling that the very first example given opens with "Zuri makes a bold proposition to remove Facebook ads…" This is a nice aesthetic exercise, but it's not design.
 Ads are part of the elements an actual design at Facebook would be required to hold in balance.

 Another vote for Keynote here.
 It's actually a decently powerful motion program.
 Here's another example.